 Does the new page explicitly say that the original registration has expired and how it could be re-claimed?

-In eight instances the new page will display information that the registration has expired, information on how to renew the registration or advertise the sale / auction of the registration.
-In one instance, it does not.
+In six instances the new page will display information that the registration has expired, information on how to renew the registration or advertise the sale / auction of the registration.
+In two instances, it does not.
 This question is not applicable to the registrar that does not operate a renew grace period for the RAE.

 Based upon the changes made by the registrar upon expiration, what happens if email is sent by a third party (i.e. someone other than the registrar, reseller or registrar) to the email address (e.g. xx@example.com) that uses the expired domain name (e.g. www.example.com)?
 Does the email bounce, is it still delivered to the RAE on an alternative email address or is it discarded?

 In most cases, the email will bounce and is discarded, unless the DNS is hosted with the registrar and only the A record is changed.
-Only one registrar confirms that e-mail is sent both to the admin contact in the Whois record, and also to the e-mail address in the customer account as provided by the customer, which might result in delivery.
+Only one registrar confirms that e-mail is sent to the e-mail address in the customer account as provided by the customer, which might result in delivery.
 This question is not applicable to the registrar that does not operate a renew grace period for the RAE.

 If the RAE’s contact e-mail used the domain name in question, does the registrar factor this in sending out post-expiration reminders?
 If so, how?